The Ultimate 7 Days Jordan Road Trip Itinerary

 No driving today

-After your first night under the stars in the desert, it is time to explore more of the Wadi Rum.
-You can either do this with a jeep safari, that you can book in advance with Jordan Nomads (we highly recommend!) or you can venture into the desert on foot (just make sure you always follow a clear path and always know the way back).
+After our first night under the stars in the desert, it was time to explore more of the Wadi Rum.
+We joined a Wadi Rum Jeep safari, that we booked in advance with Jordan Nomads (we highly recommend!).
+Alternatively, you can also venture into the desert on foot (just make sure you always follow a clear path and always know the way back).

-Back at the camp, you can have a rest and wait for the sun to set.
-At this time, we went into the desert again (not too far, so we could still find our way back), found ourselves a good rock and enjoyed a magical sunset in this breathtaking landscape.
+Back at the camp, we spent some time with other travelers who went on this Jordan road trip with Jordan Nomads and waited for the sun to set.
+At this time, we went into the desert again (not too far, so we could still find our way back), found ourselves a good rock, and enjoyed a magical sunset in this breathtaking landscape.
 It is one of the most unique places we have ever witnessed a sunset.

 We also set an alarm clock at night to look at the stars and the Milky Way, which you can see very clearly, and let an alarm go off early in the morning as well to witness an incredible sunrise.